 An original Crème de la Mer that the team brought back from Huber's lab.

-So intrigued by Crème de la Mer and its ability to heal skin, ELC tasked its senior chemist, Andrew Bevacqua (now senior vice president of research and development), to re-create La Mer in its labs in 1986. "[Crème de la Mer] really does heal skin faster," Bevacqua says.
+So intrigued by Crème de la Mer and its ability to heal skin, ELC tasked its senior chemist, Andrew Bevacqua (now VP of research and development), to re-create La Mer in its labs in 1986. "[Crème de la Mer] really does heal skin faster," Bevacqua says.
 "I played around with the ingredients, and created a cream that looked and smelled like La Mer, but the results just weren’t comparable."

 The Death of Huber

 When Huber died in 1991, the secrets of La Mer were left with his daughter, who had worked alongside her father creating La Mer.
 Or so she thought.
 The trouble was that Huber had no notebooks—he worked off instinct and his own internal knowledge.
 It didn't take long for his daughter to realise the brand was destined to die with her father, as she hadn't been able to successfully re-create the efficacious broth.
 Recollecting Estée Lauder Companies' interest in Crème de la Mer, she reached out to see if they would buy it.
-It wasn't long before Bevacqua was on a flight to meet Huber's daughter and, at long last, unearth the secrets of La Mer.
+It wasn't long before Bevacqua was on a flight to meet Huber's daughter and, at long last, unearth the secrets of La Mer, he says.

 La Mer’s Secrets

 When Bevacqua arrived on the West Coast and witnessed where Huber made Crème de La Mer, he was shocked. “[It was the] most bizarre thing I've ever seen.
 The room was lined with little buckets of cream—there were weird sounds and odours and pulsing light," he recollects.
-"I spent two weeks with Max's daughter, since she had stood by father's side learning how to make La Mer.
+"I spent two weeks with Max's daughter, since she had stood by [her] father's side learning how to make La Mer.
 She taught me what he taught her."